opentok/opentok-ios-sdk-samples/3.Custom-Audio-Driver/README.md

-Project 7: External Audio Device
+Project 3: Custom Audio Drvier
 ================================

 This project implements a controller nearly identical to the hello world sample.